 In March 2007 a turbidity sensor was added to the Waingaro river site.
-The aim is to be more effective in determining suspended sediment yields by establishing the relationship between suspended sediment concentration (SSC) and turbidity and then applying this relationship to the nearly continuous turbidity data to produce a record of estimated SSC.
-The product of river discharge and the estimated SSC is then used to obtain suspended sediment yield data.
+The aim is to be more effective in determining suspended sediment yields by establishing the relationship between suspended sediment concentration (SSC) and turbidity and then applying this relationship to the nearly continuous turbidity data to produce a record of

 The effectiveness of the turbidity sensor will be assessed once further samples have been taken concurrently with the automatic sediment sampler and grab samples.
+A report is due to be completed in 2013.